 Sometimes, your move-out and move-in dates don’t line up perfectly.
 If you find yourself with a gap of a few days or weeks, you might need to place your belongings in storage temporarily.
 The cost of a storage unit can range from under a hundred to several hundred dollars a month, depending on the size and whether you need a climate-controlled space.
 This is a common scenario, so if your timeline is uncertain, it’s smart to research moving and storage options and factor that potential expense into your budget from the start.

-Moving Insurance
+Is Moving Insurance Worth It?

 While moving companies are required to provide basic liability coverage, it often isn’t enough to cover the actual value of your items.
 This basic coverage, known as Released Value Protection, typically only pays out a small amount per pound.
 For greater peace of mind, you should consider purchasing Full Value Protection.
 This type of valuation coverage ensures that if an item is lost, damaged, or destroyed, the mover is responsible for replacing it or compensating you for its current market value.
 It’s an extra cost, but it can be a lifesaver if something happens to your cherished belongings.

-Your Own Travel Expenses
+Don’t Forget Your Own Travel Costs

 Don’t forget to budget for your own journey to your new home!
 The moving truck isn’t the only thing that needs to travel.
 For a cross-country move, you’ll have expenses for gas, food, and hotel stays along the way.
 If you have multiple cars, you might even need to pay to ship one of them.
 These personal travel costs are completely separate from your moving company’s bill but are a very real part of your overall moving expenses.
 Adding these items to your moving checklist will help you keep track of everything and stay on budget.